 In addition, trains operating through the new tunnel would be electric, and therefore diesel emissions would not be a concern at the tunnel portals or fan plants.
 As discussed in Chapter 2, "Project Alternatives and Description of the Preferred Alternative," Section 2.5.2.6, the new Hudson River Tunnel would have a ventilation system designed to bring fresh air into the tunnel passively, through normal train movement.
 It would also have an active component, driven by fans, to remove hot air from the tunnel during congested (perturbed) conditions when trains are stopped or moving slowly for extended periods, particularly during the summer.
-The active component would also be used to control and exhaust hot air and smoke during emergency conditions, such as a fire on a train in the tunnel.
-The fans would be used to move smoke so that smoke-free emergency routes are available for safe evacuation of passengers and fire-fighting operations.
-Smoke would be pulled away from the train to allow passengers to exit to the nearest cross passage upstream of the fire.
-Other than emergency conditions, the fan plants would generally operate passively, and in any case would not emit pollutants.
+Other than during the perturbed conditions, the fan plants would generally operate passively (fans would not run, and ventilation would occur naturally through train movement in the tunnel), and in any case would not emit significant quantities of pollutants because both the fans and trains operating in the new tunnel would be electric and would not emit pollutants.
+The hot air exhausted from the tunnel vents would not be a source of air pollutants.
+Consequently, operation of the Preferred Alternative under normal conditions, including when hot air is exhausted from the tunnel ventilation buildings, would not result in air pollutant concentrations exceeding the applicable standards and thresholds and therefore would not have the potential to result in adverse air quality impacts.